 The SFDR and its levels of implementation affect all asset managers selling products within the EU.
 “We are starting to see that managers are reviewing their approach to SFDR and subsequently classifications – a natural step towards finding a common ground on the interpretation of the regulation in the market,” says Malene Christensen, sustainable investment specialist at Robeco.

-“According to a Morningstar Q2 review of Articles 8 and 9, 16 funds outside Robeco were reclassified in the second quarter of 2022.
+“According to a Morningstar Q2 review of Articles 8 and 9, 16 strategies outside Robeco were reclassified in the second quarter of 2022.
 So we are already starting to see some reclassification in the market, speaking to the fact that managers are becoming more cautious in their approach.”

 “With Robeco meeting the Level II requirements ahead of the regulatory deadline, we expect to see more reclassifications in the market as Level II enters into force, and as the market finds more common ground.”